top of page

 They/Them/Theirs

-Student, Researcher, Supporter Cali is an undergraduate student at Lang studying anthropology and gender studies.
+Student, Researcher Cali is currently a graduate student at Brandeis University studying anthropology and gender studies.
 Their areas of research include post-structuralist theory, discourses on the body and power, as well as queer and affect theory.
 Cali is particularly interested in challenging dominant narratives and established understandings in order to let the beautiful messiness of this world, and its subjugated knowledges, come through.

 Brian Clement